hepplerj/cv/web-cv.md

 # Professional Development

+*Equity in Action: Fostering an Antiracist Library Culture*, Library Journal, February 23-March 9, 2021.

+"Digital Humanities and Spatial History: Atlantic World Stories," by Zephyr Frank, UCL Centre for Digital Humanities, February 23, 2021.

+*The Power of Allies for an Inclusive Culture*, American Management Association, February 18, 2021.

 *Introduction to Norwegian II*, University of Oslo (UiO), via Future Learn.
 Completed 2020.

 *Indigenous Canada*, University of Alberta.
 Completed 2020.

 *Elements of AI*, University of Helsinki.
 Completed 2020.

-*How do we respond to anti-Black racism in urbanist practices and conversations?," Canadian Urban Institute, June 10, 2020.
+"How do we respond to anti-Black racism in urbanist practices and conversations?," Canadian Urban Institute, June 10, 2020.

 *Keep Teaching Summer Series*, Office of Digital Learning, University of Nebraska at Omaha, weekly webinar series, June 24--August 4, 2020.